dfelinto/blender-manual/manual/render/cameras.rst

 ------

 These settings adjusts properties that relate to a physical camera body.
-Several :ref:`Presets <ui-presets>` can be chosen to match real world cameras.
+Several :ref:`Presets <ui-presets>` can be chosen to match real-world cameras.

 .. _bpy.types.Camera.sensor_fit: